How to cook dried beans in the instant pot, slow cooker or on the stove

 - It’s easiest if you start this at night and let them soak overnight.

-#5 How to quick soak beans if you’re short on time
+How to quick soak beans

 If you forgot to plan ahead to soak your beans, it’s no problem.
 You can do a quick soak.